-The following activities have been found to jeopardize victim safety, deter or prevent physical or emotional healing for victims, or allow offenders to escape responsibility for their actions:
+The following activities have been found to jeopardize victim safety, deter, or prevent physical or emotional healing for victims, or allow offenders to escape responsibility for their actions:

-- procedures or policies that compromise the confidentiality of information and privacy of survivors; - partnering with individuals or organizations that support/promote practices that compromise victim safety and/or minimize offender accountability; - activities that do not reflect an understanding of violence against women, and the experience of survivors; - training and technical assistance that fails to incorporate the experiences and unique needs of underserved communities, particularly tribal communities; and - training and technical assistance that includes/promotes practices that revictimize survivors.
+- 1. Procedures or policies that compromise the confidentiality of information and privacy of survivors. - 2.
+Partnering with individuals or organizations that support/promote practices that compromise victim safety and/or minimize offender accountability. - 3.
+Activities that do not reflect an understanding of violence against women, and the experience of survivors. - 4.
+Activities that fail to incorporate assistance that reflects the experiences and unique needs of the Deaf community. - 5.
+Planning activities that fail to include Deaf advocates, Deaf survivors, or Deaf individuals. - 6.
+Developing an implementation plan that is not responsive to all members of the Deaf community (Deaf, hard of hearing, Deaf/Blind). - 7.
+Proposing a plan that limits access to certain subset of Deaf survivors, or does not take into account all of the communication needs of Deaf survivors.